transducer/zenroom-cljs-demo/blogpost.md

    [zenroom]))
 ```

-We need Reagent, `read-string` for parsing string input and can include the Zenroom `npm` package by requiring `[zenroom]`.
-The Zenroom object has options available which can be set.
+We add Reagent, `read-string` for parsing string input, and we include the Zenroom `npm` package by requiring `[zenroom]`.

-Let's create a [Reagent atom](https://reagent-project.github.io/) called `app-state`.
+The Zenroom module is required now and has options available which we'll set later.
+Let's first create a [Reagent atom](https://reagent-project.github.io/) called `app-state`.
 A Reagent atom ensures that any component that dereferences the atom is automatically rerendered when its value changes.
 To avoid reloading the `app-state` when the file changes, `app-state` is defined only when the var has no root value using `defonce`. `app-state` will hold the application state (containing the options available on the [Zenroom module](https://github.com/DECODEproject/Zenroom/tree/master/bindings/javascript)):

 ```clojure
 (defonce app-state